 - Organic Raw Unrefined Shea Butter – 2 teaspoon (Where to get it)

-- Organic Unrefined & Cold Pressed Coconut oil – 2 teaspoon (Where to get it)
+- Organic Unrefined & Cold Pressed Coconut oil – 2 teaspoons (Where to get it)

 - Organic Beeswax – 2 teaspoon (Where to get it)